tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Examples</td>
-			<td>[dwc:phylum="Tracheophyta": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:phylum has an equivalent at the rank of Phylum in the bdq:sourceAuthority.
-GBIF.org uses Trachyophyta for the Phylum including ferns"],[dwc:phylum="Trachyophyta": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:phylum does not have an equivalent at the rank of Phylum in the bdq:sourceAuthority."]</td>
+			<td>[dwc:phylum="Tracheophyta": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:phylum has an equivalent at the rank of Phylum in the bdqval:sourceAuthority.
+GBIF.org uses Trachyophyta for the Phylum including ferns"],[dwc:phylum="Trachyophyta": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:phylum does not have an equivalent at the rank of Phylum in the bdqval:sourceAuthority."]</td>
 		</tr>
 		<tr>
 			<td>Type</td>